-450 nos. of existing shelters have been targeted for rehabilitation in the districts of Chittagong, Feni, Cox's Bazar, Laxmipur, Noakhali and Bhola.
+Total 450 nos. of existing shelters have been targeted for rehabilitation in the districts of Chittagong, Feni, Cox's Bazar, Laxmipur, Noakhali and Bhola.

-Chittagong district
+Chittagong district: Rehabilitation of 130 nos. of existing shelters [LGED/MDSP/CHI/W-0]

-One ICB package (LGED/MDSP/CHI/W-01) covering 130 nos. old shelters has been awarded on 24 May 2017.
+One ICB package covering 130 nos. old shelters has been awarded on 24 May 2017.
 LGED signed contract with M.A.H Construction Ltd. on 19 June 2017.

+The Contractor has commenced works in 26 out of 130 nos. existing shelters in Chittagong district as described below.
+No progress in physical terms has been reported in the D&S Consultant progress report.
+As per target, 75% of physical progress was supposed to be achieved by 30 June 2018.

-The Contractor has commenced work in 2 Existing Shelters in Boalkhali UZ and completed about 60% of repairing work in 2 shelters.
-Contractor has also commenced repairing work in Anwara UZ (2 shelters out of 23), Satkania UZ (1 shelter out of 4), Banshkhali UZ (1 shelter out of 20), Fatikchhari UZ (2 shelters out of 6), Hathazari UZ (1 shelter out of 4) & Sitakundu UZ (2 shelters out of 11).
-The Contractor has provided high and low benches in 25 shelters as a part of furniture supply work.
+Boalkhali UZ: Work is in progress in 2 shelters out of 2; Anwara UZ: 8 shelters out of 23; Satkania UZ (1 shelter out of 4); Banshkhali UZ (1 shelter out of 20); Fatikchhari UZ (5 shelters out of 6); Hathazari UZ (1 shelter out of 4; Mirsharai UZ (1 shelter out of 14); Patiya UZ (1 shelter out of 6); Rangunia UZ (3 shelters out of 4) & Sitakundu UZ (3 shelters out of 11).

-No significant physical progress of the contract package has been reorted.
-As per annual target, 41% of physical progress was supposed to be achieved upto year 2017.

-Feni district.
+The Contractor has supplied high and low benches in 25 shelters per BoQ item of furniture supply.

+Feni district: Rehabilitation of 20 nos. of existing shelters [LGED/MDSP/FENI/W-03]

-Contract package (LGED/MDSP/FENI/W-03) covering 20 nos. old shelters has been awarded on 22 October 2017 and Contract has been signed on 26 October 2017.
-No physical progress reported.
+The CP covering rehabilitation of 20 nos. old shelters has been awarded on 22 October 2017 and Contract has been signed on 26 October 2017.